rishabh62/Creating-RESTful-API-using-NodeJs/README.md

 # REST API for CRM application

-This repository source code for REST API of a sample CRM application.
+This repository contains source code for REST API of a sample CRM application.